bact/spdx-3-model/docs/translation.md

 These textual descriptions are encoded as a ["language-tagged string"][language-tagged-string] in RDF.
-Therefore, the language tag used to identify the language must follow the well-formedness rules defined in [IETF BCP 47 (RFC 5646)][rfc5646].
+Therefore, the language tag used to identify the language shall follow the well-formedness rules defined in [IETF BCP 47 (RFC 5646)][rfc5646].
 Appendix A of that document provides examples of valid language tags.